aishincp/neocortexapi/README.md

-# Implement Trace SDR Method
+# ML 21/22 - Implement Trace SDR Method

 #### The goal of this project is to implement the well-formatted tracing of multiple SDRs